Participatory Practices in Hungarian Contemporary Art (Article)

 Another open commission that contributed to the discourse on public art was organized by the Ministry of Economy and Transport in 2003.
 The ministry, getting ready for Hungary’s joining of the European Union in 2004, announced a call for Public Art projects in rural areas and small towns that would reflect the changes faced by the small regions of Szob and Nagykáta.
-The aim of the program—Spaces of Constructive Discourse („Konstruktív Párbeszéd Terei”)() —was to generate active dialogue on the issue of Hungary’s joining of the European Union through art.
+The aim of the program—Spaces of Constructive Discourse („Konstruktív Párbeszéd Terei”)(Spaces of Constructive Discourse, texts available on January 2009: http://www.nfgm.gov.hu/data/cms12764/sajt_anyag.doc.) —was to generate active dialogue on the issue of Hungary’s joining of the European Union through art.
 Before the commission, preliminary discussions were organized by the Ministry and a British curator, Sophie Hope, so that art historians, artists, curators, sociologists, communication professionals and public administrators could engage in an open dialogue.
 Two projects were commissioned: one for the Szob region, and the other for Nagykáta.

-Endre Koronczi’s Csettegő Project was a beauty contest for what in Hungarian is called csettegő, homemade motorized devices used for agricultural work around the house and in the fields.
+Endre Koronczi’s Csetteg?
+Project was a beauty contest for what in Hungarian is called csetteg?, homemade motorized devices used for agricultural work around the house and in the fields.
 These gadgets are remnants of the socialist past, when modern technology and machines were unattainable for ordinary people in the countryside.
-Csettegő are a mixture of socialist-era cars, agricultural engines, and any practical tools that once lay around state-owned collective farms.
+Csetteg? are a mixture of socialist-era cars, agricultural engines, and any practical tools that once lay around state-owned collective farms.
 After the changes in the political and economic system, these machines could not be replaced because the country remained poor.

 The second winner of the Ministry’s contest was a project by László Gergely (Nagykáta region) entitled Commuting Artillery (Ingázó tüzérek).
 The project connected two regional specificities.
 The first is commuting, since many people from the Nagykáta region have to travel to Budapest on a daily basis, using the few private bus companies that can provide transportation for them.
 The second local tradition addressed by the project is the regular re-enactment of the 1848 bourgeois revolution and the 1849 war of independence (from the Habsburg Empire) by local groups who groups who want to keep the memory of these events alive.
 Every year on April 4th, these groups reenact the battle of Tápióbicske where the Hungarian troops defeated the troops of the Austrian empire.
 Gergely made a series of portraits of the three re-enactment groups while they were preparing for the event; on the day of the battle he placed forty-four of these portraits on five buses that regularly commute in the region.
 The portraits stayed on the buses for three months.
 Gergely wanted to highlight the problem of unemployment that forces many of the local residents to commute day by day to distant factories.
 Apart from that he wanted to highlight the power of historic memory in keeping disintegrating communities together.

-Claire Bishop finds three characteristic agendas with which participatory artworks are allied: activation (of the subject), authorship and community.() In the early 2000s, activation and authorship dominated in Hungarian art practice, a fact that is indicative of a wish to redefine the positions of the artist and the spectator, as well as experience of art.
-The above-mentioned two projects were commissioned by the Ministry of Economy and Transport and responded to the utilitarian aim of activating and empowering citizens, in the hope that “newly-emancipated subjects of participation would find themselves able to determine their own social and political reality.”()
+Claire Bishop finds three characteristic agendas with which participatory artworks are allied: activation (of the subject), authorship and community.(Claire Bishop, ed.
+Participation: Documents of Contemporary Art (Cambridge: The MIT Press, 2006).)
+In the early 2000s, activation and authorship dominated in Hungarian art practice, a fact that is indicative of a wish to redefine the positions of the artist and the spectator, as well as experience of art.
+The above-mentioned two projects were commissioned by the Ministry of Economy and Transport and responded to the utilitarian aim of activating and empowering citizens, in the hope that “newly-emancipated subjects of participation would find themselves able to determine their own social and political reality.”(Ibid., 12.)